Rehoboth Beach, Delaware: 21st century

 Rehoboth Beach is also known as one of the mid-Atlantic coast's popular LGBT-friendly getaways.
 LGBT tourists have been visiting and residing in the town for generations; however, the movement toward becoming gay-friendly began with the town's culinary renaissance in the 1980s.
 The visible presence of more LGBT people during this era and the resulting community backlash coincided with the national AIDS crisis and the Moral Majority.
 During the 1990s, a coterie of gay and lesbian activists challenged the town's anti-gay policies and sentiments to Create A More Positive Rehoboth (CAMP).
 Through this organization's efforts as well as that of other groups, two openly gay town commissioners were elected in the following decade and the town's position on LGBT issues changed.
-Today, there are a large number of LGBT-owned and operated businesses; LGBT people are well-represented in town governance.
+Today, there are a large number of LGBT-owned and operated businesses, and LGBT people are well-represented in town governance.
+Susan Stewart was elected as the first openly gay mayor of Rehoboth Beach in 2026.
 Summer activities include going to the LGBT-frequented stretch of beach near Queen Street at the south end of the boardwalk, known as Poodle Beach.
 Poodle Beach tends to attract gay men, while North Shore Beach within Cape Henlopen State Park tends to attract lesbians.

 The Rehoboth Beach Bandstand is located on Rehoboth Avenue near the boardwalk and serves as a free open-air music and entertainment venue in the summer months, with performances from over 50 bands during the season.
 Performances have been held at the Rehoboth Beach Bandstand since 1963.

 Reader's Digest named the Rehoboth Beach Boardwalk as "Best of America" and featured it in the May 2006 issue.
 Additionally, AARP has named Rehoboth Beach as one of five dream towns as "Best Places to Retire".

 The town has several festivals including the Sea Witch Festival, the Rehoboth Beach Independent Film Festival, and the Rehoboth Beach Autumn Jazz Festival every year.

 The Clear Space Theatre Company, a professional theater company, offers a year-round schedule of musical and dramatic productions in the Rehoboth Theatre of the Arts.

 Dogfish Head Brewery's original brewpub is located on the town's main strip Rehoboth Avenue.
 The location has grown in years as a popular destination for American craft beer enthusiasts.
 Grotto Pizza was founded in Rehoboth Beach in 1960 and has grown to 23 locations throughout the state of Delaware along with parts of Maryland and Pennsylvania.

 The restaurant scene in Rehoboth Beach was traditionally centered in the downtown area, which remains competitive.
 In the 21st century, a restaurant scene has begun to develop along the Delaware Route 1 corridor, where parking is more available and accessible.